rbowen/modrewrite_and_friends/20_mod_rewrite.rst

     RewriteRule ^search/(.*)$ /search.php?term=$1

-Given a search term of \verb~'x & y/z'~, a browser will encode it as \verb~'x%20%26%20y%2Fz'~, making the request \verb~'search/x%20%26%20y%2Fz'~.
-Without the B flag, this rewrite rule will map to \verb~'search.php?term=x & y/z'~, which isn't a valid URL, and so would be encoded as \verb~search.php?term=x%20&y%2Fz=~, which is not what was intended.
+Given a search term of ``'x & y/z'``, a browser will encode it as ``'x%20%26%20y%2Fz'``, making the request ``'search/x%20%26%20y%2Fz'``.
+Without the B flag, this rewrite rule will map to ``'search.php?term=x & y/z'``, which isn't a valid URL, and so would be encoded as ``search.php?term=x%20&y%2Fz=``, which is not what was intended.

-With the B flag set on this same rule, the parameters are re-encoded before being passed on to the output URL, resulting in a correct mapping to \verb~/search.php?term=x%20%26%20y%2Fz~.
+With the B flag set on this same rule, the parameters are re-encoded before being passed on to the output URL, resulting in a correct mapping to ``/search.php?term=x%20%26%20y%2Fz``.

-Note that you may also need to set \verb~AllowEncodedSlashes~ to On to get this particular example to work, as httpd does not allow encoded slashes in URLs, and returns a 404 if it sees one.
+Note that you may also need to set ``AllowEncodedSlashes`` to ``On`` to get this particular example to work, as httpd does not allow encoded slashes in URLs, and returns a 404 if it sees one.

 This escaping is particularly necessary in a proxy situation, when the backend may break if presented with an unescaped URL.